 Talk about life skills you use every day, like time management or problem solving, when working with a boss or client.
 Discuss your challenges as well as successes, advises Tomlin.
 With guidance, young teens can practice skills like collaboration and communication with siblings, friends, and teammates.

-Let your teen advocate for herself beginning in middle school.
-By high school, she should connect independently with her teachers, be responsible for assignments, and try to resolve any conflicts that arise with her school work.
+Let your teens advocate for themselves beginning in middle school.
+By high school, they should connect independently with their teachers, be responsible for assignments, and try to resolve any conflicts that arise with their school work.